 The 2017 Annual Meeting of the Eastern Psychological Association will take place at the Boston Park Plaza in Boston, MA. from Thursday March 16 – Saturday, March 18.
 The 2017 program will be organized under the theme "Technology and Psychology."
-Members may reserve a room online at the group rate of $179 per night by following the link here or by calling 1-800-426-2000.
-The room block is under Eastern Psychological Association.
+Members may reserve a room online at the group rate of $179 per night by following the link here or by calling 1-800-225-2008.
+The room block is listed under EPA 2017 Annual 5490648.

 The call for abstracts for the 2017 meeting is available here.